The First Search for Optical Transient as a Counterpart of a Month-timescale IceCube Neutrino Multiplet Event: Analysis

 \subsection{Multi-epoch analysis}

 The transient source search for \triplet~is facilitated by the ZTF observations at multiple epochs.
 When any single observation meets the detection-wise criteria, level 1 and 2 criteria are fulfilled.
-The incorporation of additional epochs into the counterpart search process enhances the resultant TPR, but it also raises the probability of contamination of background events.
+The incorporation of additional epochs into the counterpart search process enhances the resultant TPR, but it also raises the probability of contamination of background events (see also Appendix \ref{ap1} and Figure~\ref{fig:tpr-nbg}).
 It is imperative to judiciously optimize the number of epochs contributing to the search to ensure the efficacy of the methodology.

 We trace the epoch dependence of TPR and the number of background events by applying the level 1 and level 2 selections to the ME1 control data sample, which contains 11 observing epochs.
+As we mentioned in Section \ref{sec:data:ztf}, we do not include the shallow observations on July 6, 2020, since the data on that day are not effective to detect dimmer objects and just increase the number of background objects.
 Each of the observation epochs has a different depth due to the night sky conditions as shown in Figure \ref{fig:maglim}, and we search for the best combination of epochs participating in the source search.
-The specific 6 epochs have been chosen to give an excellent TPR ($0.983$ in typical magnitude range, 18.5-19.0 mag) while suppressing the number of penetrating background events ($\lesssim 0.1~{\rm deg^2}$).
+The specific 6 epochs have been chosen to give an excellent TPR ($0.983$ in typical magnitude range, 18.5--19.0 mag) while suppressing the number of penetrating background events ($\lesssim 0.1~{\rm deg^2}$).
 We then apply the selections to the ME2 control data sample, which contains exactly the 6 selected epochs, but data from larger areas of the sky to gain statistical power.

 The cumulative number of background objects is 67 objects, which corresponds to a background rate of $0.084\pm0.010~{\rm objects~deg^{-2}}$.
+For comparison, applying the ZTF standard filtering results in a background rate of $0.175\pm0.015~{\rm objects~deg^{-2}}$.
 The IceCube localization area ($3\sigma$) covered by the ZTF observation is 0.41 $\rm deg^2$ (Figure \ref{fig:localization}).
 Therefore, the background rate in the final analysis for the localization area of \triplet\ is $0.034\pm0.004$.

 We examine the nature of the background objects remaining in the final sample after applying all the cuts to the ME2 control data.
 They are dominated by true astrophysical sources.
 Figure \ref{fig:breakdown} shows the breakdown of classification from ZTF brokers, ALeRCE light curve classifier~\citep{forster2021AJ....161..242F} and Lasair Sherlock classifier~\citep{2019smith}.
 Typically 70\% of background objects are SN-like objects including 13\% of spectroscopically confirmed SNe.
 Thus, a majority (70 \%) of the background objects are true transients, which cannot be further reduced.
 Note that the number of SNe is broadly consistent with the expectation from the typical SN rate and ZTF sensitivity.